Bertha von Suttner: Peace activism

 After their return to Austria, Suttner continued her journalism and concentrated on peace and war issues, corresponding with the French philosopher Ernest Renan and influenced by the International Arbitration and Peace Association founded by Hodgson Pratt in 1880.

 In 1889, Suttner became a leading figure in the peace movement with the publication of her pacifist novel, Die Waffen nieder!
 (Lay Down Your Arms!), which made her one of the leading figures of the Austrian peace movement.
-The book was published in 37 editions and translated into 12 languages.
+The book was published in 37 editions and translated into 15 languages.
 She witnessed the foundation of the Inter-Parliamentary Union and called for the establishment of the Austrian Gesellschaft der Friedensfreunde pacifist organisation in an 1891 Neue Freie Presse editorial.
 Suttner became chairwoman and also founded the German Peace Society the next year.
 She became known internationally as the editor of the international pacifist journal Die Waffen nieder!, named after her book, from 1892 to 1899.
 In 1897, she presented Emperor Franz Joseph I of Austria with a list of signatures urging the establishment of an International Court of Justice and took part in the First Hague Convention in 1899 with the help of Theodor Herzl, who paid for her trip as a correspondent of the Zionist newspaper, Die Welt.

 Upon her husband's death in 1902, Suttner had to sell Harmannsdorf Castle and moved back to Vienna.
 In 1904 she addressed the International Congress of Women in Berlin and for seven months travelled around the United States, attending a universal peace congress in Boston and meeting President Theodore Roosevelt.

 Though her personal contact with Alfred Nobel had been brief, she corresponded with him until his death in 1896, and it is believed that Von Suttner was a major influence on his decision to include a peace prize among those prizes provided in his will.
-Bertha von Suttner was awarded the Nobel Peace Price in the fifth term on 10 December 1905, together with her comrade, the legal scholar Tobias Asser (1838-1913) for their help in developing an international order based on peace rather than war.
-The presentation took place on 18 April 1906 in Kristiania.
+Bertha von Suttner was awarded the Nobel Peace Prize on 10 December 1905.
+The presentation took place on 18 April 1906 in Kristiania, what is now Oslo, Norway.